 - $30 million in health and safety programs, or about the same as 2011

 Spending for health and safety programs in 2013 is expected to be similar to 2012, while spending for environmental programs is expected to decrease slightly.

 - labour shortages, disputes or strikes

-- cost increases for contracted or purchased materials, supplies and services
+- cost increases for labour, contracted or purchased materials, supplies and services

 - shortages of required materials, supplies and equipment